 Myths of Plantar Fasciitis

-1. Heel Spurs and Plantar Fasciitis are the same thing.
+Heel Spurs and Plantar Fasciitis are the same thing.

-Heel spurs (or calcaneal spur) is a result of calcium deposit at the bottom of the heel above the attachment of the plantar fascia.
+On the other hand, heel spurs result from calcium deposits on the heel, above the attachment of the plantar fascia.
 In most cases, heel spurs do not cause any pain and have no negative effects on a person’s daily life.
-Many spurs are found during examination of other conditions of the heel or foot (such as PF) and are not that actual cause of the plantar fasciitis itself.
+As well, specialists find many spurs during an examination of other conditions of the heel or foot.
+THey are not that actual cause of the plantar fasciitis itself.

-3. Only athletes get plantar fasciitis.
+Only athletes get plantar fasciitis.

-Plantar fasciitis affects most facets of the population.
-There are many causes of plantar fasciitis and the causes are not just limited to athletic stresses.
+Finally, plantar fasciitis affects most facets of the population.
+There are many causes of plantar fasciitis and athletic stress isn’t the only factor.
 Poor foot mechanics, improper footwear, overuse, obesity and poor environmental conditions are all factors that can contribute to plantar fasciitis.

 Furthermore, almost every person on the planet is susceptible to developing plantar fasciitis.
 So, it is important to seek professional footwear and foot care advice that suits your activity, employment and lifestyle.
 The belief that only active people develop this condition is another one of the more well-known plantar fasciitis myths.

 Plantar fasciitis myths are surprisingly common, and we recommend speaking to a specialist about this condition.
 They will be able to break down the facts about this condition.
 As well, they can create a custom treatment plan just for you.